Francesco Totti: After retirement

-On 17 July 2017, Totti confirmed his retirement from professional football and announced that he had accepted an offer from his former team Roma to become a club director.
+On 17 July 2017, Totti confirmed his retirement from professional football and announced that he had accepted an offer from his former team to become a club director.
 On 18 September, Totti began studying for a course in order to obtain his UEFA B coaching licence.
 However, he withdrew from the course two weeks later, as he was unable to attend the course regularly due to his commitments as a director of Roma; his former teammate Simone Perrotta took his place.

-On 17 June 2019, he announced his resignations from his managerial role at AS Roma, in an hour-long press conference held at the Italian Olympic Committee headquarters where he publicly accused chairman James Pallotta and the management for not involving him enough into the club's decision making, up to the point of stating he would reconsider a comeback only under a different ownership.
-The events marked the end for his 30-year long formal association with the club.
+On 17 June 2019, he announced his resignation from his role at Roma, in an hour-long press conference held at the Italian Olympic Committee headquarters, where he publicly accused chairman James Pallotta and the management for not involving him enough in the club's decision making, stating he would reconsider a comeback only under a different ownership.
+This marked the end of his 30-year association with the club.

 Outside of professional football

 Personal life

 Totti married Ilary Blasi, a former showgirl and a co-host of Italia 1's Le Iene, on 19 June 2005 at the Basilica of Santa Maria in Aracoeli.
-Their wedding was aired on television with the proceeds being donated to charity.
-They had their first child, Cristian, on 6 November 2005.
-Their second child, a daughter named Chanel, was born on 13 May 2007.
-The couple has often been referred to as the "Italian Beckhams" and their private lives are often speculated upon in Italian magazines and tabloids.
-On 10 March 2016, the couple had their third child, Isabel.
+Their wedding was aired on television, with the proceeds being donated to charity.
+They had their first child on 6 November 2005.
+Their second child, a daughter, was born on 13 May 2007.
+The couple had often been referred to as the "Italian Beckhams", and their private lives are often speculated upon in Italian magazines and tabloids.
+On 10 March 2016, the couple had their third child.

+On 12 October 2020, Totti's father, Enzo, died at 76 years old due to COVID-19, amid the pandemic in Italy.
+In the aftermath, Totti struggled with his mental health and discovered evidence of Blasi's infidelity.
 On 11 July 2022, it was announced that Totti and Blasi had separated.
-Totti is a Roman Catholic.
+Totti has since started a relationship with Noemi Bocchi.

+In October 2024, Totti ended his relationship with Bocchi, and began a new relationship with sports journalist Marialuisa Jacobelli.